 However, there are some considerations you need to take before choosing the perfect paint color as well as other considerations to take into account to turn your room into a beautifully bright space.

-1. Determine why the room is dark (no windows, north facing or light is blocked by what’s outside the windows).
+First, determine why the room is dark (no windows, north facing or light is blocked by what’s outside the windows).
+Then,

-3. Lighten the paint color on the walls.
+- Lighten the paint color on the walls;

 1. Why Is Your Room Dark?